ioam/svn-history/external/mswin/for_binaries/README.txt

     file, then delete the external directory (which includes this file so remember the next step!).

+(5) Delete the doc/ subdirectory and replace it with one where the
+    documentation has been compiled (I copy it over from a linux version, but you could complile the php files on Windows, good luck with that).

-(5) I use 'Inno Setup 5', an open-source installation package creator.
+(6) I use 'Inno Setup 5', an open-source installation package creator.
     (See http://www.jrsoftware.org/isinfo.php)
     The script topographica.iss will create a .exe installation file;
     just choose 'compile' from the menu.